-The Company reported net income attributable to Lazard Ltd of \$337 million, as compared to net income of \$260 million in the 2016 period.
+The Company reported net income attributable to Lazard Group of \$386 million, as compared to net income of \$307 million in the 2016 period.

-Net revenue increased \$324 million, or 20%, with operating revenue increasing \$313 million, or 19%, as compared to the 2016 period.
+Net revenue increased \$323 million, or 20%, with operating revenue increasing \$312 million, or 19%, as compared to the 2016 period.
 Fee revenue from investment banking and other advisory activities increased \$156 million, or 17%, as compared to the 2016 period, due to an increase in M&A and Strategic Advisory and Restructuring revenue.
 Asset management fees, including incentive fees, increased \$139 million, or 19%, as compared to the 2016 period, primarily due to an increase in average AUM.
-In the aggregate, interest income, other revenue and interest expense increased \$29 million as compared to the 2016 period, primarily due to gains in the 2017 period attributable to investments held in connection with LFI.
+In the aggregate, interest income, other revenue and interest expense increased \$28 million as compared to the 2016 period, primarily due to gains in the 2017 period attributable to investments held in connection with LFI.

-Compensation and benefits expense increased \$179 million, or 19%, as compared to the 2016 period, primarily associated with increased operating revenue.
+Compensation and benefits expense increased \$175 million, or 18%, as compared to the 2016 period, primarily associated with increased operating revenue.

-Adjusted compensation and benefits expense (which excludes certain items and which we believe allows for improved comparability between periods, as described above) was \$1,114 million, an increase of \$165 million, or 17%, as compared to \$949 million in the 2016 period.
-The ratio of adjusted compensation and benefits expense to operating revenue was 56.5% for the 2017 period, as compared to 57.2% for the 2016 period and 56.5% for full-year 2016.
+Adjusted compensation and benefits expense (which excludes certain items and which we believe allows for improved comparability between periods, as described above) was \$1,110 million, an increase of \$161 million, or 17%, as compared to \$949 million in the 2016 period.
+The ratio of adjusted compensation and benefits expense to operating revenue was 56.3% for the 2017 period, as compared to 57.2% for the 2016 period and 56.5% for full-year 2016.

 Non-compensation expense increased \$35 million, or 11%, as compared to the 2016 period, primarily due to expenses associated with the ERP system implementation and expenses related to office space reorganization, as well as higher mutual fund service fees related to the growth in AUM and higher marketing and business development expenses.
-Adjusted non-compensation expense, which excludes non-compensation costs related to the ERP system implementation, office space reorganization and noncontrolling interests, increased \$16 million, or 5%, as compared to the 2016 period.
-The ratio of adjusted non-compensation expense to operating revenue was 16.9% for the 2017 period, as compared to 19.2% in the 2016 period.
+Adjusted non-compensation expense, which excludes non-compensation costs related to the ERP system implementation, office space reorganization and noncontrolling interests, increased \$15 million, or 5%, as compared to the 2016 period.
+The ratio of adjusted non-compensation expense to operating revenue was 16.8% for the 2017 period, as compared to 19.0% in the 2016 period.

-Amortization and other acquisition-related costs increased \$3 million as compared to the 2016 period, primarily due to the change in the fair market value of contingent consideration.
+Amortization and other acquisition-related costs was substantially unchanged as compared to the 2016 period.

-Operating income increased \$106 million, or 29%, as compared to the 2016 period.
+Operating income increased \$112 million, or 31%, as compared to the 2016 period.

-Earnings from operations increased \$133 million, or 34%, as compared to the 2016 period, and, as a percentage of operating revenue, was 26.6%, as compared to 23.6% in the 2016 period.
+Earnings from operations increased \$136 million, or 35%, as compared to the 2016 period, and, as a percentage of operating revenue, was 26.9%, as compared to 23.7% in the 2016 period.

-The provision for income taxes reflects an effective tax rate of 26.6% for both the 2017 and the 2016 periods.
+The provision for income taxes reflects an effective tax rate of 17.3% as compared to 13.6% for the 2016 period.
 The effective tax rate reflects the Company's adoption of new accounting guidance on share-based incentive compensation and the change in the geographic mix of earnings.
 See Notes 2 and 14 of Notes to Condensed Consolidated Financial Statements.